Background pattern

 Rare:

-Severe skin burning (with blisters), hair loss, psoriasis, allergic reaction (angioedema) characterized by swelling of the face, extremities, lips, tongue, and/or larynx.
+intense skin itching (with hives), hair loss, psoriasis, allergic reaction (angioedema) characterized by swelling of the face, limbs, lips, tongue, and/or larynx.

 Very rare:

-Sweating, severe skin disorders (symptoms may include redness, blisters, and peeling).
+sweating, severe skin disorders (whose symptoms may include redness, blisters, and peeling).

 Frequent: